Skip to main content

 Prescription steroid nasal sprays include:

 Keep in mind that older steroid nasal sprays, such as beclomethasone and triamcinolone, can be absorbed more readily into the bloodstream.
 So you may want to go for a newer steroid nasal spray like fluticasone if you already take a steroid medication like a pill or an inhaler.
-Before starting a new medication, always talk about it with your primary care provider.
+Be sure to check with a healthcare professional first, before starting a steroid nasal spray.

-Second-generation antihistamines are often preferred because first-generation antihistamines can have more side effects.
+Second-generation antihistamines are often preferred.
+That’s because first-generation antihistamines can have more side effects.
 Common side effects of antihistamines include fatigue and dry mouth.
-If you have any medical conditions, you’ll want to check with your primary care provider before starting an antihistamine to make sure it’s safe for you.
+If you have any medical conditions, you’ll want to check with a healthcare professional before starting an antihistamine to make sure it’s safe for you.

-• Ipratropium: Ipratropium (Atrovent) works by stopping the production of mucus.
+• Ipratropium: Ipratropium (Atrovent) is a prescription medication that works by stopping the production of mucus.
 It can cause headaches and nasal irritation with use.
 It isn’t recommended for people who have an enlarged prostate or glaucoma.

 • Oxymetazoline: Oxymetazoline (Afrin) is a decongestant spray that shrinks the blood vessels in the nose to help relieve congestion.
-This medication should only be used for a day or two.
+Though it’s available OTC, this medication should only be used for a day or two.
 Longer use may lead to more intense symptoms and side effects.

 Pseudoephedrine, the active ingredient in Sudafed, is an oral decongestant.
 This medication shrinks the blood vessels in the nasal passages and helps relieve congestion.
 It’s helpful for postnasal drip caused by allergies or infection.
-You can either get pseudoephedrine on its own or mixed in a medication that also contains an antihistamine, such as loratadine/pseudoephedrine (Claritin-D) or fexofenadine/pseudoephedrine (Allegra-D).
+You can get pseudoephedrine on its own.
+Or you can get it mixed in a medication that also contains an antihistamine, such as:

 Although effective in treating postnasal drip, pseudoephedrine can cause the following side effects: